adityachhajer/Competetive-Programming/README.md

-# Competetive-Programming
+# Competetive Programming
-This repository contains problems and my solutions to these problems.
+This repository contains accepted Hackerrank solutions to some of the common interview problems.